MikiyaShibuya/NAS-PI/README.md

 Edit environment setup (anything as you want)
 > sudo apt install -y zsh neovim tmux
-> chsh -s /usr/bin/zsh
 > git clone https://github.com/MikiyaShibuya/dotfiles.git
 > cd dotfiles && ./setup.sh

+### Fix IP address

+Edit /etc/dhcpcd.conf to fix local IP address.
+Uncomment and edit like this according to your environment.
+Make sure routers and DNS server are right to prevent network issues after that.
+> \# Example static IP configuration:
+> interface eth0
+> static ip_address=192.168.1.xx/24
+> static routers=192.168.1.1
+> static domain_name_servers=192.168.1.1 8.8.8.8

 ### Mount HDD

 (using `/mnt/TimeMachine` in this instruction, please edit smb.conf when you using different directory)

-Find device
+Find device and get UUID of HDD
-> sudo fdisk -l
+> sudo blkid

-Mount HDD with accessible option
+> \# /dev/sda1: LABEL="BUFFALO_HDD" UUID=“9da1c321-xxxx-xxxx-xxxx-xxxxxxxx9da8" TYPE="ext4"

+Then, write mount setting and check if the HDD was mounted correctly
-> sudo mkdir /mnt/TimeMachine
+> sudo sh -c 'echo "UUID=9da1c321-xxxx-xxxx-xxxx-xxxxxxxx9da8 /mnt/TimeMachine ext4 nofail 0 0" >> /etc/fstab'
-> sudo mount [drive] /mnt/TimeMachine -t exfat --options=rw
+> sudo mount -a

+<< CAUTION >>
+If you failed to mount, some message like this
+`mount: /mnt/TimeMachine: mount point does not exist.` will be displayed.
+Fix this error BEFORE REBOOTING or your OS will be broken.

 #### Trouble Shooting